 Hardback crabs are very easy to gather.
 Simply go to any stretch of coastline with rocks and turn them over and collect the crabs from underneath (always return rocks to their original position).
 Alternatively, from a rock mark or pier a dead fish (such as the remains of mackerel which has the fillets used for bait) can be placed into a drop net which is then lowered to the seabed.
 Retrieving this after half and hour or so should see it full of crabs which have come to feed on the fish.
 In terms of size it is the small to medium hardbacks which are the most use for bait.
 Very small crabs and larger ones which are too big to use as bait should be returned to the sea.
 As the common shore crab (Carcinus maenas) and the velvet swimming crab (Necora puber) are the most numerous these are the species most likely to be found by anglers searching for hardback crabs to use as bait.
-The other species that may be found is the brown crab (Cancer pagurus, also known as the edible crab) but there are many local restrictions and by-laws on taking this species.
+The other species that may be found is the brown crab (Cancer pagurus, also known as the edible crab) but there are sometimes local restrictions and by-laws on taking this species.
 With the common and velvet swimming crab being so abundant the brown crab is best left alone and returned to the sea if it is gathered when bait collecting.

 Storing Hardback Crab Baits and Bait Presentation